J-Bockhofer/succeed2ban-tui/README.md

 4. Configuration of fail2ban log path
 5. Refactor for testing
 6. Text wrapping
+7. Bans are not correctly logged in the db

 Only works off the default fail2ban log path for now @ `/var/log/fail2ban.log`